Marella Dream Cruise Ship Review

 He invited us to join him for dinner at Mistrals, we had the most wonderful evening, the food was amazing and the company was excellent.
 Octavian was the perfect host.

-Where can we eat on the Thomson Dream Cruise Ship?
+Where can we eat on the Marella Dream Cruise Ship?

-There are numerous places to eat on the Thomson Dream.
+There are numerous places to eat on the Marella Dream.
 The formal Orion dining room if you would like waiter service which was open for breakfast 0800-1000, lunch 12-1330 and then dinner 1830-2130.

 Two buffet restaurants were also available, Sirens on deck 11 had a good selection of hot and cold food for breakfast 730-1130, then lunch 1130-1500, this was then followed by afternoon tea between 1530-1700 which did go down well.
 The Lido is the main buffet restaurant on deck 9 and serves food from 0700 through to 0100.